-Summer Funded Internships: Since 2009, the Center has funded 148 full-time summer internships at 73 unique and innovative nonprofits and social enterprises in the New York metro area.
-Each intern is paid a $4,480 stipend for the summer, resulting in more than $625,000 in disbursed funding over the last ten years.
-Hosts include Trust for Public Land, The F.B.
-Heron Foundation, Hour Children and Control Arms.
+Summer Funded Internships: Since 2009, the Wilson Center has funded 196 full-time summer internships at more than 90 unique and innovative nonprofits and social enterprises in the New York metro area.
+Each intern is paid a $5,320 stipend for the summer, resulting in more than $900,000 in disbursed funding over the last ten years.
+Hosts include Billion Oyster Project, Center for Employment Opportunities, Hudson River Park and Latino U College Access.
 Several of our former funded interns have maintained relationships with their host organizations, who have consequently hired them in full-time positions post-graduation.
 Learn more about our funded internship opportunities.

-Student Run Fund Appropriations Committee: 10 student leaders allocate up to $80,000 in funding each year - up to 15 internships - by reviewing and selecting intern hosts and positions.
+Student Run Fund Appropriations Committee: 10 student leaders allocate funds for up to 10 internship opportunities each year - by reviewing and selecting intern hosts and positions.
 These student leaders represent an undergraduate student and a graduate student from each Dyson College of Arts and Sciences, Lubin School of Business, College of Health Professions, School of Education and Seidenberg School of Computer Sciences and Information Systems.

 Student Research Assistants: The Center hires student research assistants and student aides each year.
 Among them they have obtained various prestigious awards, including but not limited to Pace Top 100 Scholars, the Henry Birnbaum Award and the Award for Outstanding Leadership in Social Innovation.

 Student Sponsorship is offered for all co-sponsored events and conferences.

 More than 10 unique student social ventures have been launched with the support of the Wilson Center since 2005, and continues to support the Pace Pitch Contest annually, identifying and bringing a respected Social Venture representative to the judging panel each year.

 Each year, the Wilson Center co-sponsors a series of career panels in collaboration with our faculty partners across several departments.
 Wherever possible we feature Pace alumni working in the government and/or nonprofit sector; who can provide our current students with insights for potential career paths and an opportunity to network with practitioners in the field.